Free entertainment during lockdown

 Pandemic or no, the show must go on!
 Which is why Andrew Lloyd Webber is making his musicals available online during lockdown.
-Go to his YouTube channel The Shows Must Go On!, tune your voice and belt out all your favourites from Joseph and the Amazing Technicolour Dreamcoat this weekend.
-A new musical will be released each week.
+Go to his YouTube channel The Shows Must Go On!, tune your voice and belt out all your favourites.
+Full shows are available on Fridays.

 UK National Treasure, David Attenborough, has done it again, captivating the world with this interactive underwater journey which allows us to experience the sights and sound of Australia’s Great Barrier Reef, one of the wonders of the natural world and the only living thing visible from space, as if we were swimming amongst the coral and fish.
 This is definitely the most eco-friendly way to visit the reef!
 Take the tour and see how far you can travel.

-One for the kids, the New England Aquarium are screening live presentations (beware the time difference) and post videos on their site of Facebook LIves with information about all your aquatic favourites from sharks and rays to turtles and penguins.
+One for the kids, the New England Aquarium are screening live presentations on their Facebook page on Mondays, Wednesdays and Fridays (beware the time difference).
+There are also previous videos on their website and dedicated Youtube channel, with information about all your aquatic favourites from sharks and rays to turtles and penguins.
 There is also an activity section of projects and activities for families to try at home .

-If classical music is your thing you have hours of pleasure at your fingertips with many orchestras offering digital performances for free online.
-Take a look at the Philharmonie Berlin’s catalogue of 600 shows.
-You have until 31st March to register for 30-day access with the code BERLINPHIL.
+If classical music is your thing, you have hours of pleasure at your fingertips with many orchestras offering digital performances for free online.
+Take a look at the Philharmonie Berlin’s upcoming live-streamed concerts.
 Or have a listen to the Melbourne Symphony Orchestra which will be performing live on their YouTube channel with recordings if the time difference is problematic for you.

 Project Gutenberg is an amazing resource for bookworms providing a library of 60,000 – yes, 60,000 – free books to download.
 Most of these are out of copyright classics although there are also some more modern titles.
 If you don’t know which to tackle first, why not have a look at the BBC’s Big Read list of 100 of the most-loved novels for inspiration or challenge yourself to read a French classic – in French.